 - The Pre-Scratch Trolls: Rufioh and Porrim are the best adjusted, considering their teammates.
 Meenah is utterly irrational, yet she's the one trying to organize everyone to stop Lord English.
 Aranea was mixing both, being smart, and not focused too much on her talking obsession but she renounces the ball following The Reveal of her plan.

 - Some of the characters in Red vs. Blue tend to throw the Sanity Ball back and forth with each other, particularly Grif and Simmons, and also Church and Tucker.
+The general rule is that Church, Carolina, Wash, Tex, and Lopez will almost always have this, Grif, Simmons, and Tucker pass it around and which of them has it generally depends on how funny it will be, and Sarge, Donut, Sister, and Caboose will never have it.

 - Rooster Teeth Shorts: The Sanity Ball seems to be in the hands of someone different every episode.
 Most obvious with Joel, who tends to swing between being the Only Sane Man and being a complete Cloudcuckoolander.